DillonSW/Capstone_Team_5/Documentation/Signoffs/Power System.md

 ## Constraints

 **The 120VAC wall power:**
-* **Will be protected by a GFCI cable**

 * **Will go through a circuit breaker as extra protection for our power system**

-^ The 120VAC will feed through a circuit breaker on the din rail, then be sent to the PC and the 120VAC to 24VDC power supply.
+^ The 120VAC will feed through a circuit breaker on the din rail, then be sent to the PC, motor driver, and the 120VAC to 24VDC power supply.

 * **Will power the PC**